DZTV-TV

-DZTV-TV (channel 13) is a television station in Metro Manila, Philippines, serving as the flagship of the Intercontinental Broadcasting Corporation.
+DZTV-TV (channel 13) is a television station in Metro Manila, Philippines, serving as the flagship of the IBC network.
+It is owned and operated by the network's namesake corporate parent.
 The station maintains studios at the IBC Compound, Lot 3-B, Capitol Hills Drive cor.
 Zuzuarregui Street, Brgy.
-Matandang Balara, Diliman, Quezon City; Its hybrid analog and digital transmitting facility is located at 125 St. Peter Street, Nuestra Señora Dela Paz Subdivision, Santa Cruz, Antipolo, Rizal; sharing facilities with radio station DWLA 105.9 FM.
+Matandang Balara, Diliman, Quezon City.

 Digital television

 Digital channels

 DZTV-TV's digital signal operates on UHF channel 17 (491.143 MHz) and broadcasts on the following subchannels:

 NTC released implementing rules and regulations on the re-allocation of the UHF Channels 14-20 (470–512 Megahertz (MHz) band) for digital terrestrial television broadcasting (DTTB) service.
 All operating and duly authorized Mega Manila VHF (very high frequency) television networks are entitled to a channel assignment from Channels 14 to 20.

 On March 18, 2022, IBC began to transmit its digital test broadcast on UHF Channel 17 (491.143 MHz) as its permanent frequency assigned by NTC.